Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/getting_started/_index.md

 HCIBox is a turnkey solution that provides a complete sandbox for exploring [Azure Stack HCI](https://learn.microsoft.com/azure-stack/hci/overview) capabilities and hybrid cloud integration in a virtualized environment.
 HCIBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with Azure Stack HCI and [Azure Arc](https://learn.microsoft.com/azure/azure-arc/overview) technology without the need for physical hardware.

   > **Note:** [Azure Stack HCI 23H2](https://learn.microsoft.com/azure-stack/hci/whats-new) is now available in public preview.
 23H2 introduces changes to the deployment process for HCI clusters and related workloads like [Resource Bridge](https://learn.microsoft.com/azure-stack/hci/manage/azure-arc-vm-management-overview) for VM self-service management in Azure portal.
-HCIBox now offers clusters built on the new 23H2 OS, and prior Azure Stack HCI releases are no longer part of HCIBox or supported by the Jumpstart team.
-[Join the discussion](https://github.com/microsoft/azure_arc/discussions/1454) here to learn more.
+HCIBox has also been updated and now offers clusters built on the new 23H2 OS, and prior Azure Stack HCI releases are no longer part of HCIBox or supported by the Jumpstart team.
+If you've used earlier versions of HCIBox you should read this guide thoroughly to understand the new deployment process.

 <img src="/img/logo/hcibox.png" alt="Jumpstart HCIBox logo" width="250">